navis-org/navis/docs/quickstart.md

 `inplace` parameter.
 This is analogous to `pandas` where `inplace` defines whether we modify the original (`inplace=True`) or operate on and return a copy (`inplace=False`, default).

-Downsample a copy of our skeleton and leaving the original unchanged (this is the default for almost all functions):
+Downsample a copy of our skeleton, leaving the original unchanged (this is the default for almost all functions):

 ```python